Little Island at Pier 55: Completion

+The pots were manufactured and delivered by the Fort Miller Company starting in 2018.
+The pilings upon which the pots were to be installed, could only be driven from May to November of each year.
+As a result, 164 piles were driven in 2018 and the remaining 103 piles were driven from May to July 2019.
+The subsequent construction of the landscape, concession, and programming areas required coordination between the different contractors due to limited space for staging areas.
+Several cranes were used, including one on a barge, and materials were delivered by barge.

-By October 2019, much of the park's perimeter had been installed.
-That month, the project was renamed Little Island.
+Much of the park's perimeter had been installed by October 2019, and the Pier 55 project was renamed Little Island in November.
 The first trees at Little Island were installed in March 2020.
-According to photos taken the next month, all the piles and pots had been installed, and the layers of soil supporting the vegetation were being planted.
-Despite the onset of the COVID-19 pandemic in New York City during 2020, the park's construction was allowed to proceed even as most other projects were forced to stop.
+All the piles and pots had been installed by the next month, and the layers of soil supporting the vegetation were being planted.
+During the COVID-19 pandemic in New York City during 2020, the park's construction was allowed to proceed even as most other projects were forced to stop.
 Work was temporarily halted for three weeks to disinfect the worksite, but the park was otherwise classified as an "essential project".
 Since most of the work was conducted outdoors, Little Island's construction site was considered a less likely place for COVID-19 to spread compared to indoor projects.
 The park's construction was nearly completed by early 2021.